AxsKramer/travel-agency-node/README.md

-# travel-agency-node
+# Travel Agency using Node.js
-This project is an international travel agency web page using node.js
+This project is an international travel agency web page.